oasiseng/boxabl-foundations-guide/docs/foundation-options.md

 - steel interface plate concepts at the unit bearing points
 - pier and beam support concepts for alternate site conditions

-## Sample Design Assumptions From One Oasis Concept Set
+## Sample Design Conditions for Engineering Sets

 These are **sample assumptions only**, not universal project criteria: